evolvoltd/laravel-code-generators/readme.md

 ## Usage

 1. Create your migrations and run them using `php artisan migrate`.
-2. Run `php artisan auto-generate-code --all` to generate code for all existing tables except `migrations` and `password_resets`
+2. Run `php artisan scaffold table_name` to generate code for all existing table_name table

-OR

-1. Create your migrations and run them using `php artisan migrate`.
-2. Run `php artisan auto-generate-code --table=your_single_table_name` to generate code for specific table.
-(this can be handy if you want to generate code during later development stages, when new database tables are needed).